-Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) On March 4 (interpretation) the federal government announced that a number of new affordable housing units (interpretation ends) are planned for a number of communities, including Naujaat.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) On March 4 (interpretation) the federal government announced that a number of new (interpretation ends) affordable housing units are planned for a number of Nunavut communities, including Naujaat.
 The funding is being provided under the federal government's Rapid Housing Initiative.
 Can the minister clarify what additional housing investments he has requested from the federal government? (interpretation) Thank you, Mr. Speaker.